 These garden vegetable tamales have the traditional masa dough, but the vegetarian filling is made with fresh corn, tomatoes, green onions, cilantro, and cheese.
 The smoky corn flavor of the masa dough contrasts nicely with the sweet fresh corn filling.
+Once you learn the basics of tamale making, you can fill them with anything from stewed or pulled meats and or other vegetables.

 - 1 package dried cornhusks